Educational Services Division

 - Formative assessment tools aligned with the California Standards for the Teaching Profession (CSTP)

-Develop teacher capacity and competence as defined in the California Standards for the Teaching Profession (CSTP) and BTSA Induction Standards 5 and 6
+Develop teacher capacity and competence as defined in the California Standards for the Teaching Profession (CSTP) and Induction Standards.

 - Provide advisement and assistance to qualified Participating Teachers so they may complete requirements for their California Professional Clear Credential